 - They are stunning served with fresh berries and mint.
 I went with raspberries, but strawberries, blackberries, or banana slices would be equally as good!

-I use this silicone mold, which makes 12 perfect sized cheesecakes in your Sharp Superheated Steam Countertop Oven.
+I use this silicone mold, which makes 12 perfect sized cheesecakes.
 The mold can also be used for homemade nut/seed butter cups, so it’s one you’ll likely get a lot of use out of!
 If you don’t have this pan, use a muffin tin lined with parchment paper liners.

 Step 1: Prep the crust by adding gluten-free graham crackers to a food processor and forming a crumb.
 Then, add melted butter and pulse to combine into a crumbly mixture.